LeoPBgit/Pikzilla-Racing/memory-bank/techContext.md

 4. For local development, use a simple HTTP server if needed

 ### Project Structure
-The project follows a clean, organized structure:
+The project follows a clean, organized structure with all files in the root directory:

 ```
-pikzilla-static/
+Pikzilla-Racing/
 ├── assets/            # Static assets (images, icons, etc.)
 │   ├── Icons/         # Icon files
 │   ├── Images/        # Image files